TKomericki/Rhetos-wiki/Using-old-packages-with-new-NuGet-dependencies.md

 # Using old packages with new NuGet dependencies

-This article shows now to add `bindingRedirect` configuration, to allow your existing application to work with existing plugin packages, without recompiling them with new version of the dependencies.
+This article shows how to add `bindingRedirect` configuration, to allow your existing application to work with existing plugin packages, without recompiling them with new version of the dependencies.